Mike Willesee: News and Current Affairs

 In 1993, Willesee received public outrage for his controversial action of interviewing, via phone, two young children, a brother 11 and his sister 9 who were being held hostage, during the 1993 Cangai siege.
 Many held the opinion that his actions were reckless and endangered the children's lives.
 This event was subsequently parodied by ABC TV's Frontline where main character Mike Moore interviewed a gunman and his hostage daughter.
 In the final scene of this episode, Mike interviews, live on air, another gunman in another siege who, much to Mike's horror, subsequently shoots each of his hostages, the sounds of which are played live across Australia.

 Willesee is remembered by many Australians for the night when, filling in for Jana Wendt on A Current Affair, he fronted the show while appearing to be under the influence of alcohol.
 He claimed he was on medication, tired and emotional.

 In his fifties, Willesee rediscovered the Roman Catholic faith of his upbringing.
-He has reported on religious topics, and in 1998, he made a report entitled Signs From God on the appearance of stigmata displayed by a woman, Katya Revas, in Bolivia.
+He has reported on religious topics, and in 1998, he made a report entitled Signs From God on the appearance of stigmata displayed by a woman, Catalina (Katya) Rivas, in Bolivia.
 This documentary was watched by an audience of 28 million in the United States.
 In 1999, Willesee won the Bent Spoon Award from the Australian Skeptics for Signs From God.
 The rationale for Willesee receiving the award was that the show was "seeking to capitalise on the irrational millennial fears of many people".

 In 2002, Willesee became the 19th inductee into the TV Week Logies Hall of Fame.

 On 21 August 2006, Willesee appeared on Andrew Denton's TV show Enough Rope and spoke about his dedication to discovering what science can ascertain about the Shroud of Turin; specifically, whether it contains the blood of Jesus Christ.